karencfisher/simple-chat/readme.md

 The <span style="color: gray">CONTEXT</span> then is the rolling, recent conversation.

-The total length of this altogether, which becomes the next prompt to the model.
+The two portions of text are concatenated becoming the next prompt to the model.
 <b>The total combination of pretext and context cannot exceed 2048 tokens, which is the input limit for
 GPT-3</b>.
 When that limit is reached, the earlier portions of the context are truncated.<br>